meet our team

 Amber serves as Co-Chair of the West Virginia Entrepreneurship Ecosystem, Co-Chair of National Entrepreneurship Week, and Special Interest Group Chair for the K-12 SIG of the United States Association for Small Business and Entrepreneurship (USASBE).
 She is an avid volunteer and mentor and has judged and mentored students within several national and state-based entrepreneurship competitions and programs.

-Amber led The EdVenture Group to be one of only 29 internationally-awarded Google RISE organizations for the CS EdVenture program in 2016, and was a featured breakout speaker that the 2018 National Title I Conference in Philadelphia, PA, where she spoke of the organization’s work on female students in STEM and Computer Science.
+Amber led The EdVenture Group to be one of only 29 internationally-awarded Google RISE organizations for the CS EdVenture program in 2016, and was a featured breakout speaker at the 2018 National Title I Conference in Philadelphia, PA, where she spoke of the organization’s work on female students in STEM and Computer Science.
 Today, she manages a portfolio of education initiatives focused on K-12 education innovation.

 Amber earned her B.S. in Strategic Communications from West Virginia University in 2015 and her M.S.Ed. from the University of Pennsylvania in 2019.
 With a skill for finding, framing, and solving problems in the education sector, Amber’s passion for K-12 innovation has led to over $4.5 million in grant funding and impacted thousands of students and teachers across Appalachia and the country.